kylecorry31/Trail-Sense/guides/en-US/guide_tool_beacons.txt

 If you have Backtrack enabled (see the 'Paths' guide) and it is configured to record cell signal, you will see a beacon created for the last known location where you had a cell signal.

 You can disable this beacon in Settings > Paths > 'Last signal beacon'.

+## Quick Action
+You can enable the Create Beacon quick action in the settings for the desired tab.

+To use the quick action, tap the Beacon quick action button to create a beacon at your current location.
+The title of the beacon will be set to the current date and time.
+Once created you will see a notification at the bottom of the screen with a button to view the beacon.